securitygeneration/scripts/README.md

 * ssh_authenum.sh: Test list of hosts/IPs for supported SSH authentication types
 * pskdump.sh: Dumps IKE Pre-Shared Keys (PSK) of list of hosts/IPs
-* nsesearch.sh: Searches for nmap NSE scripts and prints out help, usage, parameters and sample output.
+* nsesearch.sh: Searches for nmap NSE scripts and prints out help, usage, parameters and sample output
-* openports.sh: Prints out all hosts that have the specified port(s) open in gnmap file.
+* openports.sh: Prints out all hosts that have the specified port(s) open in gnmap file
 * changeMAC.sh: Change Wifi interface MAC address on macOS >= 10.10
+* redirector.sh: Follows URLs supplied in a file and outputs redirects

 =======